sparrdrem/cortana-bot/README.md

 To add Cortana to your server, you're going to need the following requirements:

 * Your Discord Server (not just anyone's discord but yours.)
-* Node.js and the NPM manager
+* Visual Studio 2019 minimum (see bulding the bot section for details.)
-* Some fundamental knowledge in JavaScript coding
+* Some fundamental knowledge in C# coding and usage of Visual Studio

 ### Step 1: Setting up the BOT